ddorn/vrac/readme.md

  - `sparkles.py`: a particle system inspired by [DaFluffyPtato](https://youtu.be/wNMRq_uoWM0)
  - `tommy.py`: a simple 2 player game made only with particles, where you shoot at each other, with lots of colour
  - `editor.py`: an ongoing experiment to create an map editor with objects that have arguments without boilerplate code.
  - `graph_editor.py`: a graph drawing program to help solve my graph theory exams.
-It has physics.
+It has physics for untangling graphs and latex code generation.

 ---
 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE